-Newport is a medium-sized city located in the state of Kentucky.
-With a population of 15,354 people and six constituent neighborhoods, Newport is the 27th largest community in Kentucky.
-Newport has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Newport is a somewhat small city located in the state of Kentucky.
+With a population of 14,150 people and nine constituent neighborhoods, Newport is the 32nd largest community in Kentucky.
+Newport has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Unlike some cities, Newport isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Newport are a mix of both white- and blue-collar jobs.
-Overall, Newport is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Newport who work in office and administrative support (14.59%), sales jobs (12.92%), and food service (11.00%).
+Overall, Newport is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Newport who work in office and administrative support (11.69%), management occupations (10.39%), and sales jobs (9.83%).

 Newport, even though it is a small city, has many people who use public transportation every day to get to and from work.
 This is a great benefit for people in the, city who have a need for low-cost transportation.

-The per capita income in Newport in 2010 was $20,901, which is upper middle income relative to Kentucky, and lower middle income relative to the rest of the US.
-This equates to an annual income of $83,604 for a family of four.
+The per capita income in Newport in 2018 was $32,516, which is wealthy relative to Kentucky, and upper middle income relative to the rest of the US.
+This equates to an annual income of $130,064 for a family of four.
 However, Newport contains both very wealthy and poor people as well.

+Newport is a somewhat ethnically-diverse city.
 The people who call Newport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Newport residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Newport include Irish, English, Italian, and French .
+Important ancestries of people in Newport include German, Irish, English, Italian, and European.

 The most common language spoken in Newport is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Italian.